 Making dances engages me in an ongoing conversation with the experience of being in a body that accumulates loss as it procures more life.
 Building physical objects allows me to track cycles of repetition, and observe how form emerges out of the smallest of decisions and happenstances.

 My favorite moments in my work often come from circumstances that require me to reveal the ways I have come up short, and a desperation in me to transcend what I cannot.
-I am learning how to layer processes on top of one another, and how to let failure flip the dances over so that the work becomes tugging at the wires underneath.
+I am learning how to let the processes accumulate on top of one another, and how to let failure flip the dances over so that the work becomes tugging at the wires underneath.